SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenants.md

 ### <a name="tenant-id-and-domain"></a> Tenant ID and tenant domain

-The tenant ID is a unique identifier across all tenants in Cumulocity, e.g. t07007007, and it cannot be changed after tenant creation.
+The **tenant ID** is a unique identifier across all tenants in Cumulocity, e.g. t07007007.
+It cannot be changed after tenant creation.

 It is recommended to use auto-generated tenant IDs which follow the format `t<number>`.
 Subtenants can only use auto-generated tenant IDs.

-The location where a tenant can be accessed is called tenant domain, e.g. _mytenant.cumulocity.com_.
+The location where a tenant can be accessed is called **tenant domain**, e.g. _mytenant.cumulocity.com_.
 It needs to be unique across all tenants and it can be changed after tenant creation.

 In general, the tenant domain should be used for communication if it is known.

+**Important**: For support user access, the tenant ID must be used and not the tenant domain.